oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

 *   Particularly a dot(".") and space(" ") characters are forbidden.
 *   For messages that are split across multiple lines, a line break can be added by using \\n\\.
 *   It is recommended to build the entire project after adding new messages to make sure the UI modules pass compilation (this is done by adding *gwt-user* & *gwt-admin* Maven profiles to the build command)
+*   When changing messages, do not change the translation files (e.g., AppErrors_es.properties), just the original English files.
+The translated files are handled in bulk before each release.

 [Category:Draft documentation](Category:Draft documentation) <Category:Engine> [Category:How to](Category:How to)